 You need to use rapport.
 Rapport is an amazing skill, it’s the art of reflecting back with elegance that with which you are presented.

 If you were talking to a bunch of teenage boys, you would use totally different language and body language than speaking with a group of successful businesswomen.

 I spend a great deal of time teaching the fine art of rapport.
-It’s brilliant, it’s vital in the workplace and it’s one of the things covered on our 12 Month Elite Communicator Program.
+It’s brilliant, it’s vital in the workplace and it’s one of the things covered on our Corporate Speaking Workshop and Corporate Coaching.

 ‘I took a public speaking course with Verity on Advanced Speaking.
 The seminar not only taught me how to engage in effective public speaking, but also allowed me to understand how different people interact with one another and why they take the actions they do.